-• Public Funds
+• Public FundsMunicipal Bonds.

-Interest bearing bonds of any county, township, city, village, incorporated town, municipal corporation, or school district, of the State of Illinois, or of any other state, or of any political subdivision or agency of the State of Illinois or of any other state.
+Interest bearing bonds of any state or their political subdivisionscounty, township, city, village, incorporated town, municipal corporation, or school district, of the State of Illinois, or of any other state, or of any political subdivision or agency of the State of Illinois or of any other state.
+The bonds shall be rated at the time of purchase within the three highest general classifications established by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions.
 Such purchases may not exceed 20% of the Village's funds.

-• Government Money Market Funds
+• Government Money Market Funds.